-When Agena signed his WWII Draft Registration card on February 14, 1942, he was living in Honolulu and working at the Rattan Art Gallery.
-He was inducted into the U.S. Army on August 15, 1944, at which time he was employed as a cabinetmaker.
+Agena was inducted into the U.S. Army on August 15, 1944, at which time he was employed as a cabinetmaker.

-Given the timing of Agena’s entry into the Army, he would have been trained at Camp Shelby, Mississippi, then likely sent to the 442nd in southern France during the Champaign Campaign.
-They then were sent to Italy and he would have participated in the Po Valley Campaign.
+After basic training on the mainland, Agena was sent as a replacement to the 442nd in southern France during the Champaign Campaign.
+The 442nd was next sent to Italy and he fought in the Po Valley Campaign.

 On June 21, 1945, he was among the 442nd veterans who left Livorno, Italy, on the S.S.
 Wilson Victory on the first leg of their journey home.
 On July 4, he was in the group of returning veterans who were at Camp Kilmer, New Jersey, and presented lei sent from Hawaii at a watermelon feast sponsored by Earl Finch of Hattiesburg, Mississippi.